How to scrap a car: top tips

 If it’s no longer possible to keep or sell a car, it may be necessary to scrap it.
 Here we explain the process

-Scrapping your car isn’t a common occurrence, as most motorists tend to stick to newer models where it’s more economical to repair than it is to scrap if something goes wrong.
-Scrapping your car is usually the last resort when a car is on its last legs, fails an MOT or isn’t worth repairing.
+Scrapping your car isn’t a common occurrence, as most motorists tend to stick to newer models that are more economical to repair than to scrap if something goes wrong.
+Scrapping your car is usually the last resort when a vehicle is on its last legs, fails an MOT or isn’t worth repairing.

 End of Life Vehicles Directive